TotallyNotChase/resumable-celery-tasks/README.md

 # Deploy
 Run `docker-compose up --build` on the same directory as the `docker-compose.yml`

 The app uses a csv file of 1M rows by default.
-There's also a csv file with 10K rows, if you'd like to use that instead, set the environment variable `DATA_SIZE` to `10K` (should be exact)
+There's also a csv file with 10K rows, if you'd like to use that instead, replace `1M` with `10K` on the dataset moving command - [here](https://github.com/TotallyNotChase/resumable-celery-tasks/blob/master/Dockerfile#L19)

 Remember to prune the docker volume incase any configuration changes are made and the app is being redeployed